tacaswell/build_the_world/README.md

    idea!
 Given the changes I had to make to get it to run on OSX, I would expect significant changes to work on Windows, but a fair chance of working on other *nix.
-6. **How long does this take to build?**: A while!
-It is about the order of an hour (with ccache) on both an Apple M1 and 12th gen i7.
+6. **Doesn't this break all the time?**: Yes.
-7. **Could some of these build steps be done in parallel?**: Yes, but so far kicking this off and either doing other work or walking away has worked well enough for me.
+7. **How long does this take to build?**: A while!
+It is about 15min with ccache (and 40min without) when it does not break.
-8. **Doesn't this break all the time?**: Yes
+8. **Could some of these build steps be done in parallel?**: Yes, but so far kicking this off and either doing other work or walking away has worked well enough for me.
 9. **These answers all seem very selfish.**: That is more of a comment, but yes.
 This project is currently all about solving _my_ problems (and my own amusement).